🧩 Multimodal VLM¶

 -

-This paper proposes TableDART, which employs a lightweight MLP gating network with only 2.59M parameters to dynamically select the optimal processing path (Text-only / Image-only / Fusion) for each query-table pair.
-By reusing frozen unimodal expert models and introducing an LLM Agent for cross-modal fusion, TableDART achieves an average improvement of 4.02% over the strongest MLLM baseline HIPPO across 7 table understanding benchmarks, while reducing inference latency by 24.5%.
+TableDART is proposed, which dynamically selects the optimal processing path (Text-only / Image-only / Fusion) for each query-table pair via an MLP gating network with only 2.59M parameters.
+By reusing frozen unimodal expert models and introducing an LLM Agent for cross-modal fusion, it outperforms the strongest MLLM baseline, HIPPO, by an average of 4.02% across 7 table understanding benchmarks while reducing latency by 24.5%.

 -